-1.7 Product Reservation and Preferential/Mandatory Purchase from certain sources
+1.7 Product Reservation and Preferential/Mandatory Purchase from certain sources i.
+Public Procurement Policy for Micro and Small Enterprises (MSEs)-Rule 153 (ii) of GFR 2017

 The Central Government may, by notification, provide for mandatory procurement of any goods or services from any category of bidders, or provide for preference to bidders on the grounds of promotion of locally manufactured goods or locally provided services, portal or any other suitable portal.